Jared-Chan/risc-v-cpu/README.md

 # RISC-V CPU

-A simple 32-bit RISC-V CPU core that supports the RV32I Base Integer Instruction Set and the "Zicntr" extension and partially supports the "Zicsr" extension.
+A simple 32-bit RISC-V CPU core that supports
+* the RV32I Base Integer Instruction Set
+* the "Zicntr" extension
+* some of the "Zicsr" extension, including `cycle`, `time` and `instret`
+* some of the privileged instruction set like timer interrupts and exceptions

 The design is written in SystemVerilog.
 Design verification is done using UVM-SystemC, with Verilator as the simulator, CRAVE as the constrained randomization environment, and FC4SC as the functional coverage collector.